-Purpose & Link to Strategy Operation Maximum Potential Targe Long-term Performance Awards Long-Term Value Creation Plan (LTVCP) The LTVCP rewards senior leadership for growing market capitalisation over three overlapping Performance Periods: 15 June 2021-14 June 2023 15 June 2021-14 June 2024 15 June 2021-14 June 2025 LTVCP There is no cap on the monetary value of an individual award, There is a limit on the aggregaty number of shares that can be awarded under the LTVCP.
-On If the Company's Adjusted Market Cap exceeds a minimum growth hurdle rate of 12.5% per annum, an LTVCP Pool is funded by 10% of the value created in excess of this.
+Purpose & Link to Strategy Operation Maximum Potential Target Long-term Performance Awards Long-Term Value Creation Plan (LTVCP) The LTVCP rewards senior leadership for growing market capitalisation over three overlapping Performance Periods: 15 June 2021-14 June 2024 15 June 2021-14 June 2025 If the Company's Adjusted Market Cap exceeds a minimum growth hurdle rate of 12.5% per annum, an LTVCP Pool is funded by 10% of the value created in excess of this.
 If the growth in Adjusted Market Cap is less than 12.5% per annum over any of the performance periods, no LTVCP Pool is created in relation to that period.
 However, there is still the opportunity to exceed the cumulative hurdle to fund the LTVCP Pool in relation to other performance periods.
-Scheme participants are allocated a percentage of the LTVCP Pool generated by each Performance Period. each of the measurement dates total options over up to 7% of the Company's issued share capital can be awarded to all LTVCP participants.
-The maximum individual Participation Percentage is 22% LTVCP allocations are converted into options over shares in the Company at the point at which the Committee assesses performance for the relevant period and confirms that an initial percentage allocation becomes a Vested Award, using the prevailing share price at that time.
+Scheme participants are allocated a percentage of the LTVCP Pool generated by each Performance Period.
+LTVCP allocations are converted into options over shares in the Company at the point at which the Committee assesses performance for the relevant period and confirms that an initial percentage allocation becomes a Vested Award, using the prevailing share price at that time.
 Awards that vest as options are subject to a Holding Period of one year following the Vesting Date during which exercise is restricted and options are subject to forfeiture.
-For protection of shareholders the Plan Rules have malus and clawback clauses and provide for adjustment of the number of shares over which awards vest in certain circumstances including a) financial mis- statement; b) material failure of risk management; c) conduct which results in significant losses to the Company or a Group Member; d) conduct which has brought or is likely to bring the Company into material disrepute, or e) reasonable evidence of fraud, material wrongdoing or gross misconduct on the part of the Participant.
+For protection of shareholders the Plan Rules have malus and clawback clauses and provide for adjustment of the number of shares over which awards vest in certain circumstances including a) financial misstatement; b) material failure of risk management; c) conduct which results in significant losses to the Company or a Group Member; d) conduct which has brought or is likely to bring the Company into material disrepute, or e) reasonable evidence of fraud, material wrongdoing or gross misconduct on the part of the Participant.
 Vested Awards cease to be exercisable following the fifth anniversary of the date of grant of the Vested Award.
 Unvested Awards lapse following the third Measurement Date.
-Management Incentive Option: No further EMI or Unapproved Options will be granted to Executive Directors during the Performance Period of the LTVCP EMI & Unapproved Option Schemes Prior to the introduction of the LTVCP, Executive Directors received option awards under the Company's 2019 Management Incentive Scheme which provides for the grant of EMI and Unapproved Options.
+LTVCP There is no cap on the monetary value of an individual award, There is a limit on the aggregate number of shares that can be awarded under the LTVCP.
+On each of the measurement dates, total options over up to 7% of the Company's issued share capital can be awarded to all LTVCP participants.
+The maximum individual Participation Percentage is 22%.
+Management Incentive Options No further EMI or Unapproved Options will be granted to Executive Directors during the Performance Period of the LTVCP EMI & Unapproved Option Schemes Prior to the introduction of the LTVCP, Executive Directors received option awards under the Company's 2019 Management Incentive Scheme which provides for the grant of EMI and Unapproved Options.